-A: It covers the full tuition at the International Christian University for four years.
+A: It covers the academic fee (tuition plus facilities fee) at the International Christian University for four years.

 Q: Does this scholarship cover living costs?

-A: No, the scholarship only covers tuition.
+A: No, the scholarship only covers the academic fee (tuition plus facilities fee).
 You will be responsible for housing, various fees and living costs.
 You can find a list of fees and estimated living cost here.
-You can also apply for other financial aid, which you can find on the same page.
+Information on financial aid options are also found on that same page.

 Q: I have dual citizenship (Japanese and American) – am I eligible?